What is Bitcoin Gold? Everything You Need to Know About the Hard Fork

 |Total Coin Supply||21 million||21 million||21 million||21 million|

 Bitcoin Gold is the only Bitcoin fork to date to implement a new ASIC-resistant proof of work algorithm.
-Along with that new hashing algorithm, Bitcoin Gold implements new difficulty adjustment with every block, gradually increasing the difficulty based on past block times.
-Finally, Bitcoin Gold is the only Bitcoin fork to support both segregated witness (SegWit) technology and replay protection.
+Along with that new hashing algorithm, Bitcoin Gold implements a new difficulty adjustment with every block, gradually increasing the difficulty based on past block times.
+Finally, Bitcoin Gold is one of the only Bitcoin forks to support both Segregated Witness (SegWit) technology and replay protection.
 SegWit increases the number of transactions possible per block and replay protection prevents fraudulent parallel transactions on two forks.

 Replay Protection After a Fork

 Replay protection is critical when implementing a fork of an existing blockchain.
 The shared code and wallet addresses between BTC and BTG make it possible to implement a replay attack.
 Basically, if you want to conduct a transaction on both BTC and BTG at the same time, you’re fine.
 However, if you want to pay someone in BTC and keep your BTG, you’re open to an attack.
 An attacker could send a false signal between the forks that causes you to lose both currencies when you only meant to send one.

 Bitcoin Gold offers full replay protection on BTG to prevent such attacks.
 The solution involves a SIGHASH_FORK_ID mechanism that rehashes transactions, meaning they can’t be transferred across from BTC to BTG.

 What People are Saying About Bitcoin Gold